salama/object-machine/object/instructions.md

 The Set Intruction needs the two addresses of the data, and to model that we use an interger index into the object.
 So the machine views every object as an array-like structures, with the fixed overhead of type and layout described earlier.
 While the index is 0 based, that includes the Layout and as such any payload data starts at index 1.

 While it would have been nice to design the access by name, this requires non-existing hardware support, like content addressable memory, to be efficient.
 On current hardware it would fix the implementation of the inevitable name to index lookup, which we wanted to avoid.
-There is an instruciton for that lookup called InstanceGet, see below.
+There is an instruction for that lookup called InstanceGet, see below.

 The Slot unifies the object/index pair into a sort of address and the Set takes to and from addresses, and moves data between them.
 For two object a and b with instance variables foo and bar, meta code for the Set instruction would be